JennHuygen/Skylark/README.md

 # Skylark Practice and Designs by JennHuygen and @teun95
 This is supposed to become a repository of practice models in SketchUp based on the WikiHouse Skylark system.
 I found it quite difficult to get started with designing my first Skylark model in SketchUp and hope that sharing my work will make it easier for others.
+In time, I will also add our designs and thinking of our own WikiHouse.

 The <a href="https://github.com/JennHuygen/Skylark/tree/main/Sketchup%20Models/Building%20Centre%20London%20Model">first model</a> is a recreation of the WikiHouse Skylark Model as displayed at the Building Design Centre in London as part of the Skylark system launch in February 2022.
 It has a detailed write-up of the creating process to help others recreate the model and practice with Skylark.
 I intend to do the same for at least a number of practice projects in the next few weeks so feel free to watch this repository and receive updates if you are interested.